sebivenlo/jhipster/AssignmentConfiguring.md

 - You should now be able to access the application at http://localhost:9000/

-## Filling the database with some data:
+## Filling the database with some data

 - Once you have succesfully opened the web application, login into the default admin account using the username "admin", and password "admin".
 - Click on the Entities menu, you should see all of the Entities that you imported.